Collision Geometry

 Convex

-Creates a convex-hull around the graphical mesh of the entity, along with a convex-hull around the graphical mesh of each descendant without their own physics.
+Creates a convex-hull around the graphics mesh of the entity, along with a convex-hull around the graphics mesh of each descendant entity without their own physics.

 Custom